-In order to get a insight into whether the MoD is chock full of civilians shining their arses on Herman Miller Aeron chairs (RRP £1,000 each although the MoD will have paid much less but strangely was circumspect about saying exactly how much less) or hard working staff with a frontline first ethos, striving to support ongoing high tempo operations, some understanding of the structure of the MoD is required.
+In order to get an insight into whether the MoD is chock full of civilians shining their arses on Herman Miller Aeron chairs (RRP £1,000 each although the MoD will have paid much less strangely was circumspect about saying exactly how much less) or hard-working staff with a frontline first ethos, striving to support ongoing high tempo operations, some understanding of the structure of the MoD is required.

 The MoD is a complex organisation and the figure of 87,500 staff does not reveal the full picture because of where reporting boundaries lie.

 The MoD is divided into a number of areas;